fegyi001/osmgwc/README.md

 * d: database name (in this case: osm)
 * E: coordinate reference system (in this case: 23700)
 * S: sometimes osm2pgsql requires a default.style file, you can find it in osm2pgsql's install dir
-* cache-stratey and cache: if your machine is not very strong use these parameters, otherwise you can omit them
+* cache-strategy and cache: if your machine is not very strong use these parameters, otherwise you can omit them

 This will take a while based on the size of your data and your machine's capabilities.
 For me it took around 10 minutes to process.